-Rental Base - The fair market value for an unfurnished rental unit in Anchorage with a particular number of bedrooms.
+Rental Base - The typical rent for an unfurnished unit in Anchorage with a particular number of bedrooms.
+The fair market value for an unfurnished rental unit in Anchorage with a particular number of bedrooms.

 Facility Condition - The index of facility condition in terms of "Good," "Fair," or "Poor."